metahashorg/metahash-fullnode-client/README.md

 # metahash_crypt_example_c

-For more information about Docker please read Wiki of this repository
+For more information about Docker please read Wiki of this repository.

 ### Dependices:
 ```